This page contains our legal statements in their English version. Pour consulter la version française merci de cliquer ici.

 This policy explains how the FBLS:

-· treats personal data that is collected through the Website, including personal data relating to your past use of our Website and previous memberships and seminar registration details; and
+· treats personal data that is collected through the Website, including personal data relating to your past use of our Website and previous memberships and events registration details; and

 The FBLS is not responsible for third parties’ websites.